PappasBrent/pappasbrent.github.io/_posts/2026-03-17-optimizing-my-diet-with-code.md

 ### Stopping once we find a solution

 One easy way to optimize this algorithm would be to simply stop exploring the search space once we reach our first solution.
-For instance, let's assume we explore each node in the search tree by trying that node's combination first, then its left subtree's combinations, and finally its right subtree's combinations (this would be an [in-order](https://en.wikipedia.org/wiki/Tree_traversal#In-order,_LNR) tree traversal, a kind of [depth-first search](https://en.wikipedia.org/wiki/Tree_traversal#Depth-first_search_implementation).)
+For instance, let's assume we explore each node in the search tree by trying that node's combination first, then its left subtree's combinations, and finally its right subtree's combinations (this would be an [in-order](https://en.wikipedia.org/wiki/Tree_traversal#In-order,_LNR) tree traversal, a kind of [depth-first search](https://en.wikipedia.org/wiki/Tree_traversal#Depth-first_search_implementation)).
 With this approach we would avoid exploring much of the tree.
-The following diagram illustrates this idea, with the green node signifying our solution, and gray nodes signifying combinations that skip checking.
+The following diagram illustrates this idea, with the green node signifying our solution, and gray nodes signifying combinations that we skip checking.

 ![All combinations of servings of eggs and toast.
 The green combination satisfies our 100% daily recommended intake of iron and B12.
 Gray combinations are ones we would skip exploring because we would have already reached a solution before we would explore them.](/assets/img/food-3.svg)